 Sound Transit, in partnership with the Seattle Department of Transportation (SDOT), completed 10 at-grade safety enhancement projects in the Rainier Valley segment as of June 2024.
 Early data indicate positive findings in incident reduction are occurring as the agency targets zero fatalities.
-Toward this target, Sound Transit continues accelerating progress on its current projects and has developed this 2025-2029 At-Grade Crossing Program Master Plan (the Master Plan).
-In addition to identifying recently completed and current projects, the Master Plan establishes Program priorities and processes to continuously identify, evaluate, and prioritize potential safety enhancements allowing for the development and implementation of projects throughout its duration.
+Toward this target, Sound Transit continues accelerating progress on its current projects and has developed this Master Plan.
+In addition to identifying recently completed and current projects, the Master Plan establishes Program priorities and processes to continuously identify, evaluate, and prioritize potential safety enhancements, allowing for the development and implementation of projects throughout its duration.
 Processes follow industry standards and best practices.